The decision to breastfeed is a personal one. Most moms find that breastfeeding is the best choice for both her and child.

 If you’re expecting, here’s why you should consider breastfeeding.

 1. Your Baby is HealthierBreast milk is rich in nutrients and antibodies to protect your baby.
 It changes as your baby grows, giving him or her just the right amount of fat, sugar, water and protein.

-“As a mother provides breast milk for her baby, she passes her antibodies through the breast milk and shares her immunity with her baby,” says Alayne Danzer, a Registered Nurse and internationally board certified lactation consultant at Mercy Hospital.
+“As a mother provides breast milk for her baby, she passes her antibodies through the breast milk and shares her immunity with her baby,” said Alayne Danzer, a Registered Nurse and internationally board certified lactation consultant at Mercy Hospital.

 “Statistics show that infants who are breastfed are healthier and have fewer colds and ear infections.
 Breastfeeding also helps to prevent childhood obesity, allergies and diabetes.”

-Breastfed babies are smarter too, says Tammy Kowalik, also a Registered Nurse and internationally board certified lactation consultant at Mercy Hospital.
+Breastfed babies are smarter too, said Tammy Kowalik, also a Registered Nurse and internationally board certified lactation consultant at Mercy Hospital.
 “Infants who are exclusively breast fed have a 10% higher IQ than formula fed infants.”

 2. You Recover Faster & Lower Your Risk of DiseaseThe health benefits of breastfeeding aren’t limited to babies alone.
 When you breastfeed, you recover from pregnancy faster.